 “The attacks targeting security organizations and vendors were always high up on the adversary list, but success begets further success.”

 The trust factor is an internal battle of sorts between security vendors and the corporations hiring them for cyber protection.
 That trust must be constantly reassessed, suggested Tim Wade, technical director of the CTO Team at Vectra AI.

-“Strategically, security practitioners must continue to pivot away from preventative-based security architecture into resilience-based security architecture,” Wade told TechNewsWorld.
+“Strategically, security practitioners must continue to pivot away from preventative-based security architecture into a resilience-based security architecture,” Wade told TechNewsWorld.

 That is where the focus shifts to accepting the reality that things will go wrong, but when they do, the impact is minimized through rapid detection, response, and recovery, he added.
 Vendors and suppliers have always been lucrative targets for adversaries.

 Many of the cyberattackers belong to organized criminal gangs that are sanctioned by foreign nations.
-The best defense such adversaries is acknowledging that you cannot stop them.
+The best defense against such adversaries is acknowledging that you cannot stop them.
 But then focus on making their lives as difficult as possible, Wade said.